fifteenhex/diyppps/README.md

 Maybe a small flex pcb could make this process easier.

-## Hub that are no good
+## Hubs that are no good

-- Sabrent 4 port (HB-UM43): GL3510 hub doesn't have per port port control pins, switches directly connect and disconnect VBUS from the ports.
+- Sabrent 4 port (HB-UM43): GL3510 hub doesn't have per port port control pins switches directly connect and disconnect VBUS from the ports.